Blayung/allow-portal-guis/README.md

 # Allow Portal GUIs

-## What is this mod?
+## What is this?
-This minecraft fabric mod allows you to open different guis inside of a nether portal (fe. chat or the inventory), which is impossible to do in vanilla minecraft.
+This is a minecraft fabric mod that allows you to open different guis inside of a nether portal (fe. chat or the inventory), which is impossible to do in vanilla minecraft.

 **This mod currently supports all minecraft versions from 1.14 to 1.20.6.**